 If you’re thinking about starting up a new group or organisation in your community this guide will help you to think about what you need to do.
 You might find that only some of what is in this list applies to your group but it is useful to consider them all before you proceed.
-For more information please download this toolkit.
+Download the toolkit for more information about what you need to do.

 How do you know whether there is a need for this group?